fossabot/website-11/README.md

-# atlauncher.com
+# website

 Repository for atlauncher.com website

 ## Overview

-This project aims to contain all the code necessary for the frontend websites for ATLauncher next.
+This project aims to contain all the code necessary for the frontend websites for ATLauncher.

 ## Setup